Galois cohomology of reductive groups over global fields: The local case

 Consider the case when $F$ is local.
 We wish to compute the injective limit of $H^{i-2}(\G\sub{E/F},M)$ for $i=1,2$.
 If $F$ is archimedean, then $F^s/F$ is finite, and there is nothing to do.
-Therefore, we assume that $F$ is non-archimedean.
+For completeness, we record the result nonetheless: